earaujoassis/space/README.md

 In order to setup the application, additional configuration is necessary.
 That could be delivered through Vault or through a local `.config.local.json` file.
 If you plan to use Vault, you need to fill the `.config.yml` file, according to the `.config.sample.yml`, and store a k/v secret according to the `.config.local.sample.json`.
-If don't plan to use Vault, just create a `.config.local.json` file according to `.config.local.sample.json`.
+If you don't plan to use Vault, just create a `.config.local.json` file according to `.config.local.sample.json`.
 The application will try to load the `.config.local.json` by default, if it is available; otherwise, it will attempt to load it from Vault.
 At least one of these configuration schemes is necessary.